-Many of EJF's overall recommendations provided to the RTG in eliminating IUU fishing and associated human rights abuses have revolved around the adoption of such transparency initiatives.
+Many of EJF's overall recommendations provided to the RTG in eliminating IUU fishing and associated human rights abuses revolve around the adoption of EJF's Charter for transparency in fisheries which lists 10 cost-effective and realistically implemented principles that can enhance transparency and accountability initiatives.
 These tools can also be applied at the regional and international scale, taking into account the transboundary nature of the problem.